learn-co-curriculum/redux-delete-codealong/readme.md

 export default Todo;
 ```

-Now, when `props.delete` is called, an action is dispatched that contains an
+Now, when `props.delete` is called, an action is dispatched that contains the _id_
-_id_ only as its payload.
+as its payload rather than the text.

 #### Updating `DELETE_TODO` in the Reducer

-Now that we're passing an _id_ to `props.delete`, we need to modify our reducer
+Finally, now that we're passing an _id_ to `props.delete`, we need to make one
-once more:
+more tiny change to our reducer:

 ```js
 case 'DELETE_TODO':